flenniken/collections/readme.md

 * flick h scroll
 * h scroll and overscroll on both ends
 * v scroll and overscroll on both ends
-* zoom image small, go to thumbnails, touch the same image and verify image is at its zoom point
+* zoom image small, go to thumbnails, tap the same image and verify image is at its zoom point
-* long press to copy text
+* long press to copy text then extend the selection
-* debug with safari and iphone.
-Touch the paper airplane to see json in the console.
-* rotate the last couple of images and verify it remains on the same image
+* rotate the last image then rotate it back and verify it remains on the same image
 * scroll h & v in landscape mode
-* no flash on load
-* no flash on rotate
+* no flash on load and no flash on rotate
+* tap the thumbnails menu icon
-* touch the index menu item
+* tap the index menu icon

 # Contents